nadiamariduena/opensea-marketplace/z_articles.md

 <br>
 <br>

-> **Blockchain application development** even if you will not develop blockchain code technologies, you will need to have an understanding of the **basics of how blockchain work** and specially ethereum, you will need to learn a few things like the **Proof of work algorithm or POW algorithm**, what is the data structure of the ethereum blockchain, what are public and private keys, how addresses are generated, and the 2 kind of addresses that exist on ethereum, how a wallet work, so that's an external software that manages the private key of each user, what is a **transaction** and how you can change the data inside the ethereum and what is a **SMART CONTRACT**.
+> **Blockchain application development** even if you will not develop blockchain code technologies, you will need to have an understanding of the **basics of how blockchain work** and specially ethereum, you will need to learn a few things like the **Proof of work algorithm or POW algorithm**, what is the data structure of the ethereum blockchain, what are public and private keys, how addresses are generated, and the 2 kind of **addresses that exist on ethereum**, how a wallet work, so that's an external software that manages the **private key of each user**, what is a **transaction** and how you can change the data inside the ethereum and what is a **SMART CONTRACT**.

 <br>